afarooq07/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+An up and coming play writer Lousie launched a fundraising campaign to fund her play, Fever.
+The campaign lasted about a month and fell a little short of original goal amount.
+Now she would like to know how different compaigns compare in relation to their launch dates and funding goals.

-The scope of the project is to:
-- Analyze crowdfunding campaigns in the past years (2009-2017) in theater category and determine if there are any specific factors that make campaigns successful
+The scope of the project is to analyze crowdfunding campaigns in the past years (2009-2017) and determine if there are any specific factors that make campaigns successful.
+Evaluation will be done in excel using pivot tables and charts to visual campaign outcomes vs launch dates and funding goals to uncover trends.
-- Evaluate how these past campaigns performed compared to Louise's campaign for her play *Fever*.

-### Purpose

 ## Analysis and Challenges